 Chad Climate and Weather

-The best time to visit Chad is in winter and spring, between November and May, when it is cooler and dry with hardly any rainfall.
-During these months the temperatures range comfortably between 68°F (20°C) and 77°F (25°C) on average.
-During the rainy season it is often extremely difficult to traverse the country's roads, very few of which are tarred, making travel difficult.
-From a game viewing perspective the dry season is better as the animals are generally more visible.
+The best time to visit Chad is in winter and spring (between November and May), when it's cooler and there's hardly any rainfall.
+During these months, average temperatures are comfortable and range between 68°F (20°C) and 77°F (25°C).
+During the rainy season, it's often extremely difficult to traverse the country's roads, very few of which are tarred.
+From a game-viewing perspective, the dry season is better as animals are generally more visible.

 Become our Chad Travel Expert

 We are looking for contributors for our Chad travel guide.
 If you are a local, a regular traveller to Chad or a travel professional with time to contribute and answer occasional forum questions, please contact us.